open-telemetry/opentelemetry-js/README.md

 [![Beta Badge][beta-image]][beta-image]

 ## About this project
-This is the JavaScript version of [OpenTelemetry](https://opentelemetry.io/), a framework for collecting traces, metrics and logs from applications.
+This is the JavaScript version of [OpenTelemetry](https://opentelemetry.io/), a framework for collecting traces and metrics from applications.

-> This project is currently in Alpha stage.
-Its APIs can change at any time and it is not intended to be used in production scenarios!

 ## Documentation

-For detailed documentation of the OpenTelemetry API, see [the documentation][docs].
+For detailed documentation of the OpenTelemetry API, see [the documentation][docs], if you want to access the documentation for the latest master commit use [this command][generate-api-documentation].

 ## Quick start